Misha77b/Superheroes/README.md

 ## First stage

-Run up the server using
+Run up the server using nodemon server